BenjaminSRussell/Rust-sitemap/README.md

 ## Overview

-This is a breadth-first web crawler designed to systematically map websites with high throughput and memory safety.
+This is a breadth-first web crawler for mapping websites.
 It uses Rust's async/await with Tokio for concurrent execution, achieving 200+ requests per second with 256 concurrent workers while maintaining zero race conditions through lock-free data structures.

 ### Key Features